 “People’s safety should be paramount—it’s unfair that the householders are being asked to pick up the tab for the work.”

 He has pushed Mr Brokenshire to take action where developers don’t accept responsibility for the costs.

 Poplar and Limehouse MP Jim Fitzpatrick has also urged the government to press the freeholder to “do the honourable thing”.

 But according to Ballymore, the development “met building regulations and legislation of the time”.
 The scheme also had Tower Hamlets planning approval.

 However, the issue was now who pays for the work to replace the combustible material which is similar to the cladding that caused the Grenfell tower blaze in west London to spread so rapidly, leaving more than 70 people dead.

 Tower Hamlets commissioned fire safety work on all its 900 council blocks including high-rise buildings, following the Grenfell tragedy.

-The council found 10 tower blocks had similar combustible cladding including Whitechapel’s 23-storey Denning Point in Commercial Street and six in Bethnal Green’s Cranbrook Estate off Roman Road, all built in the 1960s.
+The council found 10 tower blocks had similar combustible cladding such as Whitechapel’s 23-storey Denning Point in Commercial Street and six in Bethnal Green’s Cranbrook Estate off Roman Road, all built in the 1960s.